hanlin123456666/DS-5690-Paper-Presentation/README.md

 - Self-Attention Distilling
 - Generative Decoder

+## Question
+- Q: How does Informer balance efficiency and accuracy when forecasting long sequences?
+- A: Traditional self-attention has a computational and memory complexity.
+Long sequences require us to capture dependencies over hundreds or thousands of time steps.
+ProbSpase helps us!

 ## Methodology
 Vanilla Transformer (Vaswani et al. 2017) has three significant limitations when solving the LSTF problem:
 1. The quadratic computation of self-attention.